NancyZhang26/silly_blog/posts/dearinternep3.md

 Horses, ***<u>ketamine.***</u> WTEN, are you seeing this?

-Bill said gracefully - I know there is a ***<u>pig farm***</u> nearby… Might be coming from the same direction as the wind…
+BK said gracefully - I know there is a ***<u>pig farm***</u> nearby… Might be coming from the same direction as the wind…

 Ok, then pig farm it is.
 We sat down at a more distant picnic table.
-Bill opened the sun umbrella.
+BK opened the sun umbrella.

 Ok!
 It is comfortable when the two adults are leading the convo, but ***<u>ykw lemme make some commands this time.***</u> No more dry “where you lived” / “how you worked” / “kids” lines.
 Adult guys and an intern girl, what could be some overlapping interests? ***<u>Cars??***</u> Thanks, Johnson, for taking me on your fresh AE86…

-I started a convo about ***<u>manual-style cars and manually rolled windows,***</u> and Bill had loads to say on that.
-Both Anton and Bill enthusiastically talked about how they love the manual styles better because they ***<u>“give a more sense of control.”***</u>
+I started a convo about ***<u>manual-style cars and manually rolled windows,***</u> and BK had loads to say on that.
+Both AB and BK enthusiastically talked about how they love the manual styles better because they ***<u>“give a more sense of control.”***</u>

-Bill also mentioned that he has been living in 10+ places… Always moving around.
+BK also mentioned that he has been living in 10+ places… Always moving around.
 Man!
 What does that feel like?
 Moving dorms has already stressed me enough.
 I wonder what those years have given him.

 ***<u>The smell of pigs was a good company.***</u> The frownings got a bit intense, so we dipped.